digint/btrbk/README.md

 Restoring Backups
 =================

-btrbk does not provide any mechanism to restore your backups, this has to be done manually.
-In the examples below, we assume that you have a btrfs volume mounted at `/mnt/btr_pool`, and the subvolume you want to have restored is at `/mnt/btr_pool/data`.
+Btrbk does not provide any mechanism to restore your backups, this has to be done manually.
+In the instructions below, we assume that you have a btrfs volume mounted at `/mnt/btr_pool`, and the subvolume you want to restore is at `/mnt/btr_pool/data`.

 **Important**: don't use `btrfs property set` to make a subvolume read-write after restoring.
 This is a low-level command, and leaves